Carmaggedon

 When Los Angeles partially closed the 710 expressway for eight weekends, it was able to reduce traffic by 37%.
 Interestingly, though, traffic was lowest through the work zones the first weekend, and then grew gradually on each successive weekend, as L.A. drivers, in a kind of city-wide learning curve, began testing the drive.
 In the case of the 405 closure, of course, drivers won’t have that option.
 There’s no knowing how bad or how good it’s going to be, until you’re in it.

 This entry was posted on Friday, July 8th, 2011 at 6:46 am and is filed under Cars, Cities, Commuting, Congestion, Traffic Engineering, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.